Easy crash hot potatoes: crispy crushed au gratin spuds… See how a good old boiled potato can turn your dinner into an exciting food feast!

 They would be on our menu every single day.

 My dad ever took care of a potato patch in our garden in the beginning.
-But then at one point it wasn’t enough of course to feed all of us.
+But then at one point it was not enough of course to feed all of us.
 My mom would buy astronomical amounts of potatoes every week.

-So no, I’m a huge fan of potatoes!
+So no, I am a huge fan of potatoes!